Farid1199/Christalys-eCommerce-Website/README.md

     cd .\Christalys-eCommerce-Website\
     ```

-5. Lastly, in the directory install composer and run it using the following commands:
+5. Lastly, in the directory install composer and npm node.js with the following commands:
     ```powershell
-    composer install
+    composer i
     ```
     ```powershell
-    composer update
+    npm i
     ```

 ### XAMPP local run